tarunkrs/microtiter-plate-and-heatmap-demo/README.md

 - Run > **cd microtiter-plate-and-heatmap-demo**
 - Run > **docker build -t microtiter-plate-and-heatmap-demo .** to create the build
 - Run > **docker run -p 0.0.0.0:3000:3000 microtiter-plate-and-heatmap-demo**
-- Once build is created successfully, now you are able to view the application at [http://localhost:3000](http://localhost:3000)
+- Once server is up, now you are able to view the application at [http://localhost:3000](http://localhost:3000)

 ## License